An Archetale in the Assembling Terrania Cycle

 “I won’t.
 Her scaly henchmen are another matter.”

-He winked and moved the foot that bent the leg that jiggled the scabbard that held Grayswandir.
+He winked and moved the foot that bent the leg that jounced the scabbard that held Grayswandir.

 From the site of Corwin’s Pattern, Merlin willed the spikard to take him to Delwin, having called ahead first.
 Sand was present as well.
 I listened to Merlin’s thoughts….